tomduck/pandoc-eqnos/README.md

 **NEW:** For html, equation numbers are now written into a span and justified right.
 Before, the equation numbers were written directly into the equation.
-This is a big change in approach, but has significant benefits.
-Please file issues if you have difficulties with it.
+This is a big change, but has significant benefits.
+Please file an Issue if you encounter difficulties.

 pandoc-eqnos 0.15